The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 So, what are the key principles of Lean?
 James Womack and Daniel Jones formally defined them in their influential book “Lean Thinking”.
 These are the five key lean principles widely recognized in the field.
 These five principles guide organizations toward greater efficiency, improved quality, and enhanced value.

-The principles of lean manufacturing serve as a universal framework for improving efficiency and reducing waste across various industries.
-Let’s explore each of the 5 principles of Lean in detail, with real-world context.
+Lean manufacturing principles are a universal framework for improving efficiency and reducing waste across various industries.
+Let’s explore each of the five principles of Lean in detail, with real-world context.

 Lean principles provide a practical roadmap for organizations seeking continuous improvement.